 The Group has identified that the largest risks to the business are its supply chain, its Indian operations and employment processes.
 The Group has zero tolerance for slavery and human trafficking.
 As part of our initiative to identify and mitigate the risk we:

 - Identify and issue to certain suppliers, a Code of Conduct, documenting our expectation of compliance with modern slavery regulations.
+The UK VCCE is published on our website for all external suppliers to view.
 If a Vendor is issued with a Code of Conduct, the Risk Profile Assessment captures the date of issue.
-As the Group is still undergoing a period of integration, the issuing of the Code of Conduct will be extended to all applicable identified suppliers within the next year.
-OSB India also issued a Vendor Code of Conduct to all suppliers in October 2020.
+OSBI also issues a Vendor Code of Conduct to all outsourced to tier 3 suppliers.
 This statement received external Indian legal assurance.

 - Ensure that provisions in our contracts with third party suppliers contain robust references to modern slavery compliance where appropriate.
 This includes agreements with suppliers of goods, services and employment businesses.

-- Continue to enhance our ability to classify our third party services based upon the level of risk and incorporate the appropriate provisions in our contracts with them including those with Employment Businesses.
-Where relevant, the Group includes appropriate due diligence in the Request for Proposals (RFPs) at the tender stage of a third party engagement.
+- Continue to enhance our ability to classify our third party services based upon the level of risk and incorporate the appropriate provisions in our contracts with them.
+Where relevant, the Group includes appropriate due diligence in the Request for Proposals (RFPs) at the tender stage of a third party engagement and prior to entering to any new contract with a third party.
 The Group performs relevant checks via the OECD Watch at the onboarding stage and ongoing monitoring by way of due diligence assessments for all third parties.
-If any “positive” high-risk matches are identified at the pre-contractual stage, the appropriate Risk Management Committee approval is required to proceed.
-Should any “positive” high-risk matches be identified throughout the contractual relationship, the relevant Risk Management Committee is required to approve the continuation of the contract or initiate exit plans.
+If any “positive” high-risk matches are identified at the pre-contractual stage, the Group Risk Management Committee approval is required to proceed.
+Should any “positive” high-risk matches be identified throughout the contractual relationship, the Group Risk Management Committee is required to approve the continuation of the contract or initiate exit plans.
+No identified positive matches for existing and new vendors were returned in 2021.

 Our Effectiveness in Combating Slavery and Human Trafficking